shreyash609/globalExceptionHandler/README.md

 1. Local Exception
 2. Global Exception

-1.Local Exception : This exception is particular to specific RestController class only
+1.Local Exception Handling :It is used to handle specific class Exception in the project.

-2.Global Exception : This exception is for the whole project.
+2.Global Exception Handling: It is used to handle Exception of all the classes in the proejct.

 Following are the Annotations for Exception handling in spring Boot